 And, yes, I’ll keep getting their attention first by sporting a great pair of shoes.

 Here’s to 20 more years of “The Jorge Show” and conversations to remember.

 **One of my most treasured moments, meeting Mexican icon Verónica Castro and the incomparable director/writer Manolo Caro for the Netflix series, “La Casa de las Flores” (House of Flowers).
 This was a true full-circle moment to treasure, the bridging of my American and Mexican selves as a content producer.
 Gracias a Netflix y Hari Sinn y su equipo por realizar este sueño.

 “Too many people in this room,” he thought.
 “Again.”

 It was getting late.
-6 pm to be exact, the hour where everything would shut down at the factory.
+6 pm, to be exact, everything would shut down at the factory.

 “Closing time,” he’d like to say.

 The sun going down was the best alarm system ever devised for Dad.
 It meant quiet would be restored.
 It was the time when he felt most relaxed, when the world, his world, was in order.
 Dad sensed someone approaching.
 He prepared for impact.

 Dad instinctually knew which of his smiles to engage.